Hanover school of architecture: Factories, railway stations and other industrial buildings

-Expansion Outside of Lower Saxony
+Expansion outside of Lower Saxony

 The architects of the 19th century trained at the Polytechnic School in Hanover and the teaching opinions there spread throughout northern Germany and beyond.
 One example was Flensburg, which was still under Danish rule until 1864.
-Here Johannes Otzen and Alexander Wilhelm Prale created a series of brick buildings in the sense of the Hannover School, some of which still shape the cityscape today.[The guiding principles advocated by Conrad Wilhelm Hase found their way to Norway, where Balthazar Lange and Peter Andreas Blix designed small station buildings in accordance with neo-Gothic ideals.
+Here Johannes Otzen and Alexander Wilhelm Prale created a series of brick buildings in the sense of the Hanover School, some of which still shape the cityscape today.[The guiding principles advocated by Conrad Wilhelm Hase found their way to Norway, where Balthazar Lange and Peter Andreas Blix designed small station buildings in accordance with neo-Gothic ideals.
 The Hanoverian influences also extended to North America, and as in Norway, it also affected railway architecture there.
 The German architect Wilhelm Lorenz was at the service of a Pennsylvanian railway company and thus had an influence on its station architecture.
 However, his designs followed the principles of the Rundbogenstil more than those of the "classic" Hanover School.

 Flensburg

-Within Germany, the Hannover School spread north to the Danish border.
+Within Germany, the Hanover School spread north to the Danish border.
 In Flensburg, which was ruled by Prussia after the German-Danish War in 1864, Johannes Otzen and especially Alexander Wilhelm Prale provided that the cityscape was minted.
 Both Otzen and Prale had learned from Conrad Wilhelm Hase in Hanover.